uw-cmg/StructOpt/docs/parameters.rst

     }

 The string for *fitness_i*,  is the name of the fitness one wants to use.
 The weight *w_i* is the constant to multiply the fitness value returned by the *fitness_i* module.
-Not that all selections and predators operate on the **total** fitness, which is a sum of each fitness and their weight.  *kwargs_i* are dictionaries that input the kwargs to the fitness function one is using.
+Note that all selections and predators operate on the **total** fitness, which is a sum of each fitness and their weight.  *kwargs_i* are dictionaries that input the kwargs to the fitness function one is using.
 These will be specific to the function.
-More details of each fitness module will be given in the following subsections
+More details of each fitness module will be given in the following subsections.

 LAMMPS
 ++++++